FlorianBorn/machine-learning-microservice-template/README.md

 By now you should have a running Jenkins server, a running EFK stack and your model wrapped in a running docker image.
 If you go to **localhost:8000/docs** you can test your model.
 Make some dummy requests, so that there are some logs that you can view in Kibana.

 The FluentD you deployed earlier is configured to send every message to an index of format *fluentd-YYYYMMDD*.
 So, if you test this on the 2th June 2020, the index where your log will go is called *fluentd-20200602*.
-Afterwards you should an index pattern in Kibana.
+Afterwards you should create an index pattern in Kibana.
 This pattern could be *fluentd-\** or  *fluentd-20200602* for that specific index.
 After you have created a pattern, you can watch you prediction logs under the Discover tab.
 ![alt text](docs/kibana-example.PNG "Kibana example logs")
 *Example prediction logs*